aquila57/Visual-Random-Number-Tests/README.md

 generators appear to be uniformly distributed on a 2D or 3D graph.

+Another type of test, the worm random walk, is in a subdirectory, called Worm.
+Read the README.md file in that directory and follow the installation instructions given there.

-The test uses a random number generator to calculate random cartesian coordinates on a graph.
+The visual test uses a random number generator to calculate random cartesian coordinates on a graph.
 Each coordinate is a separate generation of the generator.
 First the x coordinate is generated.
 Then the y coordinate is